 A valid passport that does not expire for 6 months beyond the end date of the program is required to enter any country.
 If your passport expires before the required validity, you will have to acquire a new passport before departure and/or before applying for a visa.
 If you have not applied for your passport, you must do so immediately.
-To find more information and the passport application, you can visit the Carlisle US Post Office at 66 West Louther Street Carlisle, PA.
+To find more information and the passport application, you can visit the Carlisle US Post Office at 66 West Louther Street Carlisle, PA or contact the Prothonotary's Office at the Cumberland County Courthouse at 717-240-6195.